ffortefct/observability/README.md

   opentelemetry-system open-telemetry/opentelemetry-operator
 ```

 The installation process shown above automatically generates a certificate so the API server can access the webhook component.
 There're other ways to install.
-Take a look at the [TLS Certificate Requirement](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator#tls-certificate-requirement) section in the Operator chart directory.
+Take a look at the [TLS Certificate Requirement](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator#tls-certificate-requirement) section in the Operator chart description.

 ## Installing the Chart